Retire Before Dad

 #7 Be Foolish and Have Fun

 Stock Advisor believes individuals who study, do their research, and invest “Foolishly” can beat the market.
-The subscription service can certainly help.
+The subscription service can help.
 Don’t take yourself too seriously.
 Admit mistakes, take corrective actions, and move on to the next winner.

 Here’s a video about Motley Fool Stock Advisor that adds more context to their investment philosophy: